 Northeast Kingdom Section – Green Mountain Club

-Treasurer’s Report – NEKGMC Treasurer Angela Smith submitted the following quarterly report on the section’s finances:
+Treasurer’s Report – NEKGMC Treasurer, Angela Smith, submitted the following quarterly report on the section’s finances:

 Northeast Kingdom Section ~ Green Mountain Club